Updated for June 2018

 Anyone who’s been to a Ceroc Southport Weekender will know that there’s so much on offer, and you soon learn you can’t do it all.
 So when the programme is published on line many people start to make a to-do list.
 Even this has to get slimmed down, and it’s not long before you have a shorter Must-do List.

-I was tempted to give you mine, but as we approach yet another Southport dance fest, I thought I’d ask around to see what my dance friends would pick out as their not-to-miss parts of this wonderful weekender.
+I was tempted to give you mine, but as we approach yet another Southport dance fest, I thought I’d ask around to see what my dance friends would pick out as their not-to-miss parts of this wonderful weekender to add to my own.

 Your 10 Must-do List